Pascal Fabre

 Pascal Fabre (/fr/; born 9 January 1960) is a former racing driver from France.
 He participated in 14 Formula One Grands Prix with the uncompetitive AGS team, debuting on 12 April 1987.
 He scored no championship points and was replaced before the end of the season by Roberto Moreno.
 His best finish was ninth place in both the French and British Grands Prix.

-He later raced for Courage Compétition from 1988 to 1990 in the World Sportscar Championship and made short-term appearances for various other sports car teams throughout the 1990s.
+Fabre began racing at Winfield Racing School and in 1978 he graduated as the top student with the Volant Elf Competition Scholarship.
+Fabre later raced for Courage Compétition from 1988 to 1990 in the World Sportscar Championship and made short-term appearances for various other sports car teams throughout the 1990s.